jez/blog/_posts/2022-11-12-codemods-tips.md

 \

-# The unreasonable effectiveness of regular expressions
+# 1. The unreasonable effectiveness of regular expressions

-1. A regex-based, find-and-replace tool supporting multiline matches[^fastmod] lines is often the only tool you need.
+1. A regex-based, find-and-replace tool supporting multiline matches[^fastmod] is often the only tool you need.

-    You probably already know how to use regular expressions, so don't start by sinking a bunch of time into learning some complicated AST-based codemod tool.
-Getting started with regular expressions will either show you that they're powerful enough to solve the problem outright, or be fast enough to prototype to the point where you realize, "yeah no, I'm definitely gonna need something more powerful for this."
+    You probably already know how to use regular expressions, so you can get started quickly and usually finish just as fast—either regex will be powerful enough to solve the problem outright, or let you prototype fast enough to realize, "yeah no, I'm definitely gonna need something more powerful for this."

 1. Don't give up so quickly on regex.

-    Four hacky, specific regex can often take the place of an impossibly perfect regex.
+    Three or four oddly-specific regex can often take the place of an impossibly perfect regex.
 If you're struggling to find one regex that magically works in all cases, try making the regex so specific that you know it won't handle all the cases.
-The aim is to knock out the easiest 80% of cases, and then be left with a much smaller set of tricker things to codemod.
+The aim is to knock out the easiest 80% of cases, and then either repeat or fix the rest manually.

 1. Use age-old tricks like using `def foo\b`, `\.foo\(\b`, `= foo\(\b`, etc.